s-emanuilov/LangVec/README.md

 </p>

 ## Where to use LangVec
-Main application is in semantic search and similarity based systems, where understanding the proximity between vectors is crucial.
+The main application is in semantic search and similarity-based systems, where understanding the proximity between vectors is crucial.
 By transforming complex numerical vectors into a lexicon-based representation, `LangVec` facilitates an intuitive understanding of these similarities for humans.

-This transformation is particularly advantageous in scenarios where interpreting raw numerical data (like floating points or integers) can be challenging or less informative.
 In fields like machine learning and natural language processing, `LangVec` can assist in tasks such as clustering or categorizing data, where a human-readable format is preferable for quick insights and decision-making.

 ## Installation